fdeblasio/pokeemerald-expansion/README.md

 - Pokémon have a more even encounter distribution
 - Trainer rematches (including Gabby and Ty) are now based on number of badges
 - Tate and Liza give out Psychic instead of Calm Mind (Calm Mind can be found in Slateport)
-- Cut, Fly, Strength, Flash, Rock Smash, Surf, and Dive can now be forgotten
+- HMs can now be forgotten
     - Fly can now be used from the Start Menu after getting Mauville's badge
     - Cut, Strength, and Rock Smash no longer need a badge to be used
     - Cut trees have been removed from everywhere but the Trick House